Surfield/mindcapsule-template-platform/README.md

 ## Example Application: Tutoring Company Admin

 This template includes a fully functional tutoring company admin dashboard as a reference implementation.
 The example demonstrates:

 - User authentication (email/password + Google OAuth)
-- Payment tracking and management
+- Payment tracking and management (example)
-- Student account management
+- Student account management (example)
 - Protected routes and role-based access

 > **Note:** The example code is meant to showcase the template's capabilities.
 Replace or extend it with your own business logic.